Triple sec liqueurs

 Triple sec liqueurs tend to be more powerfully zesty orange in flavour than the relatively subtle Dutch orange curaçaos.
 Triple secs are also more one-dimensional in flavour whereas curaçaos usually have additional herbs and spices, particularly coriander.
 Triple secs are clear, whereas orange curaçao liqueurs are orange or even blue.

 Cointreau is the world's best-known triple sec and while consistently excellent so are some of the other more affordable brands, such as the Dutch-made 40% version of De Kuyper's Triple Sec.
 While on the subject of other brands, I'd also like to take the opportunity to mention Agave Sec, a "sugar-free" triple sec sweetened with agave syrup designed to make margaritas which I helped our friends at Giffard create.

 Although Cointreau removed the name triple sec from its labels sometime between the wars, its dominance of the category has led to many other brands of triple sec being presented in similarly squat square bottles, or brown bottles, or a combination of Cointreau's two most distinctive features.

 Triple sec liqueurs can be enjoyed neat over ice but they are more usually served mixed, particularly in cocktails.
-These are great examples of how triple sec's powerful clean zesty character helps flavour a cocktail.
+Our 20 best Triple sec cocktails all illustrate how triple sec's powerful clean zesty character helps flavour a cocktail.
 And, as proof of triple sec's versatility, we've another 300 more triple sec cocktails here on Difford's Guide.